JetBrains-Research/pubtrends/README.md

 ## Technical details

 PubTrends is a web service, written in Python and Javascript.
-It uses PostgresSQL to store information about scientific publications.
+It uses PostgreSQL to store information about scientific publications.

 ### Libraries

 Web service is built with Gunicorn and Flask.
 Asynchronous computations are supported with Celery tasks queue and Redis as message broker.
 We use PostgreSQL to store information about papers: titles, abstracts, authors and citations information.
 PostgreSQL built-in text search engine is used for full text search.
-Kotlin PostgresSQL ORM is used to store papers in the database.
+Kotlin PostgreSQL ORM is used to store papers in the database.
 MySQL database is used to store technical user information including users roles and admin credentials for admin dashboard.